Camden Lock: Camden Goods Depot

-Camden Lock
+Restoration 1960s to present

 Commercial traffic on the Regent's Canal had almost ceased by the late 1960s, and the area had become run down.
 Much of the industry had moved away, partly as a result of the passing of the Clean Air Act 1956, but also helped by government grants to encourage companies to move away from the city.
 The area around Hampstead Road Locks was populated by disused warehouses, derelict land and a towpath which desperately needed some repairs to be made.
 In addition, the area was blighted by the proposed London Motorway Box, which would have seen much of the canal culverted, and a sliproad built over the site of the locks.
 To the north of the lock was a wharf, owned by British Waterways, but rented out to Dingwall's since 1946.
 The company made packing cases, but their business had been hit by the change to containers, and in 1971 they decided to sell up.
 They had about ten years left on a 25-year lease.